-Living it up at Livermore Valley’s Taste Our Terroir Weekend!
+Living it up at Livermore Valley’s Taste Our Terroir Weekend

 Just under 30 miles from Oakland, the Tri-Valley consists of Livermore, Pleasanton, Dublin, and Danville.
 No stranger to wine, Livermore Valley has made a name for itself with some fantastic varietals coming out of the region.
-I arrived just in time for their annual Taste Our Terroir and by the time I left 4 days later, was sold on this quaint valley that’s whistling distance to the San Francisco Bay.
+I arrived just in time for their annual Taste Our Terroir and by the time I left 4 days later, it was sold on this quaint valley that’s a whistling distance to the San Francisco Bay.

 Livermore Valley’s Annual Taste Our Terroir Weekend

 Taste Our Terroir is a summer highlight for locals and visitors alike to the Tri-Valley.
 During the festival, attendees are treated to a variety of events including their pairing competition, concerts, tours and yoga in the vineyard.
-What makes Taste Our Terroir such a unique event are the opportunities to meet the local wine makers as well as some of the best chefs in the Bay Area.
+What makes Taste Our Terroir such a unique event are the opportunities to meet the local winemakers as well as some of the best chefs in the Bay Area.